Monday, August 30, 2021

 I am reminded that during the Olympics, the Chinese government has successfully demanded that Taiwan be known as Chinese Taipei and be denied their national anthem and flag.

 Obama felt one way to deal with China was to develop a trade group to compete against China.
-That was the Trans Pacific Partnership which eventually he was forced to cut American participation while the remaining nations tried to scrap it together.
+That was the Trans Pacific Partnership which eventually he was forced to cut American participation while the remaining nations tried to scrape it together.

 A theme of the book is summed up by one Obama quote: "Power doesn't give up without a fight."